fiona0913/interactive-comic-web/README.md

 # Project Planning: Interactive Comic Website

 ## Project Scope
 This project aims to develop an interactive website that introduces the characters of *One Hundred Years of Solitude* through illustration and animation.
-By combining visual storytelling with non-linear navigation, the website provides users with an immersive and intuitive way to explore the Buendía family tree and the novel's complex character relationships.
+By combining visual storytelling with non-linear navigation, the website provides users with an immersive and intuitive way to explore the Buendía family tree and the novel’s complex character relationships.
 The focus is on front-end development, responsive design, and interaction logic.

 ## Target Users
 - Readers and fans of *One Hundred Years of Solitude*